pmyjavec/pmyjavec.github.io/_posts/2016-01-31-what-can-AI-tell-us-about-ourselves.md

 author: "Paul Myjavec"
 ---

-There has been a lot of talk about AI in the news this week after Google's Deep Mind beat a human-being at a game of Go.
+There has been a lot of talk about AI in the news this week after Google's Deep Mind beat a world champion Go player at his own game.

 This again has sparked a hot debate about whether or not we're doing the right thing by creating machines which may end up becoming far more "intelligent" than their creators.